kschuler/guide/guidelines/documentation.md

 Asana allows you to organize tasks into boards (kind of like Trello) or as lists (like basecamp).
 Further you can cross list a task so that it appears in more than one project.
 We make use of the boards feature for a high level overview of currently running experiments and writing projects.
+Each experiment is then cross-listed to an Index page for a collection of experiments so that we can see all of the experiments that have been done within a given genre.

+- Experiments board
+- Writing & publishing board
+- An example index page for collections of experiments

 ![](/assets/asana-experiments-board.png)
 Asana

-Each experiment is then cross-listed to an Index page for that project series.

-## File organization
+## File organization system

 My research folder is organized by file type.
 Over the years I have found this to be a more intuitive way for me to find things.
 Looking for a design sheet?
 It is in the design sheet folder.
 Looking for the raw data for an experiment?
 It will be in the raw-data folder.
 This also drastically simplifies the folder structure.
 There is a single document or single sub-folder for each experiment within each of the folders shown below.
 There are no other files stored in any other place.